-Note: This is a recommended guideline.
-Some incidents may result in an out of school suspension the first time, and there may be repeated in-school suspensions, as well.
+Note: This is a recommended guideline for most discipline situations.
+Some incidents may result in an out of school suspension the first time, and there may be repeated in-school suspension, as necessary.
+We will investigate any situation that poses harm to any one of our students or staff.